visualjeff/united_we_stand/README.md

 7. Commerce piece - linking in Amazon (for game related purchases) so the site could generate a few dollars to offset any future costs.

 8. Clothing piece - Offer clothes, caps, coffee cups and shot glasses with the logo.
+Could use Paypal for processing payment.

+9. Voting system

+10. Upgrade details - Game experts break out changes in multiplay updates.

 ### Technology stack / partners